winitzki/scall/tutorial/programming_dhall.md

 ### Recursive types.
 Least fixpoints

-Implementing a `zip` method for the least-fixpoint type constructors turns out to require quite a bit of work.
 In this section, we will show how a `zip` method can be written for type constructors defined via `LFix`.

 Given a pattern bifunctor `F`, we define the functor `C` by `C a = LFix (F a)`.